-QUAST 5.2.0 manual
+QUAST 5.3.0 manual

 QUAST stands for QUality ASsessment Tool.
 The tool evaluates genome assemblies by computing various metrics.
 This document provides instructions for the general QUAST tool for genome assemblies, MetaQUAST, the extension for metagenomic datasets, QUAST-LG, the extension for large genomes (e.g., mammalians), and Icarus, the interactive visualizer for these tools.

 QUAST default pipeline utilizes Minimap2.
 Functional elements prediction modules use GeneMarkS, GeneMark-ES, GlimmerHMM, Barrnap, and BUSCO.
 QUAST module for finding structural variations applies BWA, Sambamba, and GRIDSS.
-Also we use bedtools for calculating raw and physical read coverage, which is shown in Icarus contig alignment viewer.
+Also, we use bedtools for calculating raw and physical read coverage, which is shown in Icarus contig alignment viewer.
 Icarus also can use Circos if it is installed in PATH.
 QUAST-LG introduced modules requiring KMC and Red.
 In addition, MetaQUAST uses MetaGeneMark, Krona tools, BLAST, and SILVA 16S rRNA database.

 Almost all tools listed above are built in into the QUAST package which is ready for use by academic, non-profit institutions and U.S. Government agencies.
 If you are not in one of these categories please refer to LICENSE section 'Third-party tools incorporated into QUAST' for guidelines on how to complete the licensing process.

-Version 5.2.0 of QUAST was released under GPL v2 on June 7, 2022.
+Version 5.3.0 of QUAST was released under GPL v2 on November 9, 2024.
 Note that some of build-in third-party tools are not under GPL v2.
 See LICENSE for details.

 Contents